arunsync/Maven/README.md

 3. Specify the build phase you need, previous phases automatically run.

 Commands to run the maven (you should be on the location where pom.xml is present)
+  1. mvn clean (delete the )
-  1. mvn compile
+  2. mvn compile
-  2. mvn package
+  3. mvn package

   SNAPSHOT - version means, it is a initial version and it is stil under development